gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 > Context: SSO users
 >
 > Teleport has this feature called SSO auth.
-It allows to addition SSO connector to a cluster and maps SSO users/user groups to teleport roles.
+It allows for the addition of an SSO connector to a cluster and maps SSO users/user groups to teleport roles.
 Currently, it works this way:
 >
 > 1. Authorized teleport users can add SSO connector (eg. GitHub SSO https://goteleport.com/docs/setup/admin/github-sso)
 > 2. GitHub users that are members of a particular organization and the team can log in as teleport users with a defined role.